 Tips for Being Less Sedentary at Work

-If you work in an office setting, you might have days where you feel glued to your desk.
+For people working in an office setting or less physically active jobs, you might have days where you feel glued to your desk for hours per day.
 This doesn't have to be a deal breaker for getting your steps.
 Here are some easy ideas for how to boost your activity level, even when your office chair is calling your name.

 - Take mini walk breaks at work, just 10 or 12 minutes to walk.